 Now for the problem.
 If you test the internal temperature of your smoked sausage with an instant-read thermometer, you are literally popping a balloon.
 The juices will run out quickly.
 Now, I won’t tell you not to test; instead, I will leave it up to you.
-I let my sausages smoke for between two to three hours.
-I feel them for firmness.
+I let my sausages smoke for 2-3 hours, then test them for firmness.
 A solid feel through the middle tells you that they are cooked.

 When using a meat thermometer, be gentle with the point of the probe to minimize the loss of juices from the sausage.

 Once the sausages come off the smoker, you can serve them immediately.
 I recommend covering them and letting them hold at temperature for 30 minutes to an hour.
 Keep them warm.
 This ensures doneness and makes for a juicier sausage.

 Traditionally, chains of sausage links are hung on hooks to smoke.
 This allows juices to run over the surface, keeping the casings from drying out.
 Also, it keeps the casings from coming into contact with hot metal, which can tear them.
 I recommend this method if you have the capacity (and sausages are still linked together).
 If you have access to a business that makes its own sausages, it will probably be able to provide them this way.

 About the Smoke

 I always say that smoke volume is up to you.
 Some people love a deep, rich smoke flavor.
 Others want just a hint.
 So what’s the best wood to use?
 There is no wrong answer.
 Also, the casings will act to block some of the smoke taste, so you can go heavy if you like.
 Any wood flavor will work great with sausage.
 I suggest using a stronger flavor like oak, hickory, or mesquite with more robust flavored sausages.
 And to use more mild wood like apple, pecan, or cherry with the lighter flavors.

 Uses for Smoked Sausage